 Through our termly Curriculum Information to Parents letters, newsletters and on our website, we regularly share information about the curriculum and children's achievements.
 We encourage parents to support their child's learning through additional activities outside the school and invite parents to share their child's learning in school during 'Parents in School' Week each term, as well as Tapestry in our Early Years.
 Learner feedback is part of our established learning culture and pupil voice is an integral part of our curriculum and whole school ethos.
 We provide a number of opportunities where parents/carers can meet with staff to discuss their child's progress.
-At these meetings, (and through other means,) we clearly share what can be done by families at home to support the learning in school.
+At these meetings, and through other means, we clearly share what can be done by families at home to support the learning in school.
 We host a number of curriculum evenings and learning events to help families understand what learning is expected and how they best support their child.
 Should more regular or specific contact be required, our staff will make suitable arrangements to ensure this is put in place, providing individual advice and guidance where appropriate.
 We believe in supporting the development of parenting skills and provide opportunities for parents to work alongside staff, including our HSLW, and in some instances, outside agencies, to develop these skills further in a non-threatening and supportive environment.

-5 What support will there be for my child's young person's well-being?
+What support will there be for my child's young person's well-being?

 Our whole school ethos is to provide a caring and inclusive environment that supports every child's well-being in our school, based on our 'Jigsaw Programme'.
 In order to deliver this, all of our staff are regularly trained to provide a high standard of pastoral support.
 This is also reflected through our whole school policies, which are regularly monitored and updated by the Leadership Team and governors.
 These are then shared with staff and are available for parents to access, via the website or school office.
 Relevant staff are trained to support medical needs and in some cases all staff receive training.
-We also have our two ELSA (Emotional Literacy Support Assistants) who are able to provide support outside of the classroom, as well as in class if necessary.
+We also have our ELSA, Emotional Literacy Support Assistants, who are able to provide support outside of the classroom, as well as in class if necessary.
 All staff are informed about children's specific, high-priority needs and are updated weekly, possibly daily, on these.
 We have a medical policy in place.
 Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions, is fully understood and supported by all staff.
-We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence, working with parents/carers and accessing support from Education Welfare as appropriate.
-Learner voice is central to our ethos and this is regularly encouraged in a variety of ways.
-All children visit Forest School for half a term each year.
-We also have a new swimming pool on site which is being accessed by different groups of children throughout the week.
+A Nurture group has been set up, for children to access, if they need daily interventions to help them regulate their emotions, in a small and inviting environment.
+We regularly monitor attendance and take the necessary actions to prevent prolonged unauthorised absence, working with parents/carers and accessing support from the Inclusion Officer as appropriate.
+Learner voice is central to our ethos and this is regularly